A logo of Larsen and Toubro (L&T) is pictured outside its Corporate office in Mumbai | Photo: Reuters

 said in a notice to stock exchanges on Saturday.
 The company is holding its annual general meeting on Thursday.

 If approved, L&T

-will join companies such as Tata Consultancy Services (buyback size of Rs 160 billion) and HCL Technologies (Rs 40 billion), which have announced buybacks in the last few months.
+such as Tata Consultancy Services (buyback size of Rs 160 billion) and HCL Technologies (Rs 40 billion), which have announced buybacks in the last few months.
 The company did not share details on the quantum, timeline or rationale for the offer.
 The executives at L&T

 refused to comment on the development.

 According to the data from Capitaline, L&T's net worth (equity plus reserves) stood at Rs 492 billion at the end of the year ended March on a standalone basis.
 It had debt of Rs 106 billion, while the combined figure of cash and bank balances, investment in quoted government securities, bonds, debentures and unquoted units stood at Rs 87 billion, at the end of the previous financial year.

 On basis of these, the buyback could be as much as Rs 123 billion.

 For L&T, which has divested from a couple of non-core assets in the past few quarters, a buyback will translate into cash outflows.
 However, analysts tracking the company did not read much into the development.
 "Companies

 feel they are undervalued.
 Under such circumstances, considering a buyback is a normal step.
 A buyback will lead to cash outflows but that should not be a major concern for L&T," said an analyst.
 L&T is expected to receive Rs 40 billion from the sale of its electrical division to Schneider.

 On Friday, the L&T stock closed at Rs 1,240.3, valuing the company at Rs 1,739 billion.